What Is Release Management? (And How to Start Your Career in It)

 Tracking and reporting project progression to the appropriate parties

-Release managers belong to the occupational field of computer and information technology.
-The average annual base salary for a release manager in India is ₹12,84,662, according to Indeed [1].
-Additional wages may include bonuses, commissions, or profit-sharing.
+Release managers belong to the occupational field of computer engineering and information technology.
+According to Job Bank Canada, software engineering managers typically will have “Good” or “Very Good” prospects throughout Canada, especially in Ontario, Quebec, and New Brunswick [1].

+A release manager's average annual base pay in Canada is $99,534 [2].
+Your pay can vary by experience level, training, location, and industry.

-Roles in release management typically require a first university degree in computer science or a related field.
-Some employers may prefer candidates with a second university degree in computer and information technology.
+Roles in release management typically require a Bachelor of Science in Computer Science or a related field.
+Some employers may prefer candidates with a Master of Computer and Information Technology.
 Additional qualifications include certifications or training in relevant areas of study.
+For example, Google offers a Professional Certificate in Agile Project Management.

 Software development expertise.
 A release manager must thoroughly understand computer programming, system architecture, and the software development lifecycle (SDLC).